A one-of-a-kind fossil thought for more than 100 years to be a lemur without a nose is not a primate at all, scientists have found. It's a fish.

 "It tells us something about biodiversity in the past, so now we know that 6 to 9 million years ago, a fish very much like the ones we have today was in that place and time," he said.

-Sidlauskas and his colleagues reported their findings in the journal Neotropical Ichthyology.
+Sidlauskas and his colleages reported their findings in the journal Neotropical Ichthyology.